toothpaste-main/deadflat/README.md

 - **Decal/blend materials** (two color textures blended together) are handled if both texture keys contain "color"/"diffuse"/"albedo" — check the report to confirm both got caught.

+> [!NOTE]
+> This project was generated using Claude Cowork - Sonnet 5